Successful care of orphaned kittens requires a regular schedule of feeding, elimination, playing, and sleeping in a safe and healthy environment.

 Orphaned Kitten Care: Sanitation

 It is best to use clean newspaper as bedding for the first week.
-Newborn kittens can get entangled and suffocate in soft cloth.
+Soft cloth is dangerous for newborn kittens.
+It can entangle and suffocate them.
 Don’t use a blanket or soft cloth until the kittens can lift their heads and move around a bit.

-- Keep area clean!
+- Keep the area clean!
 This is MOST IMPORTANT for good health!

 - Change bedding daily at a minimum to avoid urine burns.